Scherrik/se_mcm/docs/software-architecture-document.md

 This document summarizes the analysis and design discussions and decissions.
 It recaps back to the use-case analyzis and class design and concludes to the architecutural decisions which follow out of the ASR.

 ## 2. Architectural Representation
 <!--
 This section describes what software architecture is for the current system, and how it is represented.
 Of the **Use-Case**, **Logical**, **Process**, **Deployment**, and **Implementation Views**, it enumerates the views that are necessary, and for each view, explains what types of model elements it contains.
 -->
+THe project will you a Layered architecture (open layers) :
+Our software consists of several layers that need to be passed while sending and receiving a message or data.
+(Similar to the ISO/OSI model)
+1. Frontend
+2. Client-Backend: (scripts, js)
+3. Backend
+(and from 3. back to 1. when data is send from the server to a client)

+It also is Event-driven: (mediator in form of backend)
+Event: user input (message, namechange, colour, etc) Server manages: flow, encapsulation of the header, check the database, forward to receivers

 ## 3. Architectural Goals and Constraints